The best available Data Analysis Books for Data Science and getting the most profound insights into data.

 You will learn to perform exploratory data analysis like a pro, how to sample properly, how to answer questions from an statistical perspective, how to use regression to predict outcomes and detect outliers, and some statistical supervised and non supervised Machine Learning methods.
 Find the full review here.

-Bayesian Statistics the fun way offers a delightful and fun read for those looking to make better probabilistic decisions using unusual and highly illustrative examples.
+Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks offers a delightful and fun read for those looking to make better probabilistic decisions using unusual and highly illustrative examples.
 It will give you a complete understanding of Bayesian Statistics through simple explanations and amusing examples that go from calculating how likely Han Solo is to survive a flight through an asteroid field to calculating the probability of seeing an UFO.
 Find the full review here!

 Probability for the Enthusiastic Beginner, along with the book just on top, is one of the best introductory probability books out there.
 With a very little mathematical background, almost everybody can get started into the wonderful world of probability theory with this pedagogical and easy to read book.
 Compared to Bayesian Statistics: The Fun way, it contains more challenging solved exercises.
 Check out the full review!